shachirai27/to-do-with-react-basics/README.md

 concurrently: to create a script in package.json so that we don't have to run react and backned servers separately.
 Added proxy to add backend server URL in pacakage.json.

+To run a maock backend and use the app use the command:
+**npm run dev**

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).